tayyab-balti/AI-Internship/README.md

 ## Data Preprocessing Steps

 1. **Getting Dataset**: Obtain the dataset from relevant sources.
-2. **Importing Libraries**: Load necessary Python libraries.
-Example: pandas for data manipulation, sklearn for preprocessing
-3. **Importing Datasets**: Load data into your working environment.
-Example: Using pandas.read_csv() to load a CSV file
-4. **Finding Missing Values**: Identify and handle incomplete data.
-Example: Using df.isnull().sum() to count missing values
-5. **Encoding Categorical Data**: Convert text data to numerical format for machine learning algorithms.
-Example: Using sklearn's LabelEncoder for ordinal data
-6. **Splitting Dataset**: Divide data into training and test sets Example: Using train_test_split from sklearn
-7. **Feature Scaling**: Normalize numerical features
-Example: Using StandardScaler from sklearn)

-## Data Preprocessing Steps

-1. **Getting Dataset**: Obtain the dataset from relevant sources.

 2. **Importing Libraries**: Load necessary Python libraries. `pandas` for data manipulation, `sklearn` for preprocessing.